Julia-Wagner/PyChef/README.md

   - Methods handle user input and call the necessary classes throughout the program.
 - **User**
   - attributes: user_id, username, password
-  - Creates a user instance when a user logs in or creates an account.
+  - Creates a user instance using an alternative constructor when a user logs in or creates an account.
 User data is stored in and fetched from the worksheet.
 - **Recipe**
   - attributes: recipe_id, category, name, instructions, created_by_id
   - Creates a recipe instance when called and has an alternative constructor to create an instance from a dictionary.